sundayjava/crestinvestmentcat/README.md

-# InvestPro - Professional Investment Platform
+# crestcat - Professional Investment Platform

 A comprehensive, industrial-standard investment platform built with Next.js 16, TypeScript, Prisma, and Zustand.
 This platform allows users to invest in various assets (gold, silver, crypto, real estate) with real-time analytics, admin management, and automated email notifications.